angular-architects/module-federation-plugin/libs/native-federation-core/README.md

 # @softarc/native-federation

-Native Federation is a "browser-native"  implementation of the successful mental model behind wepback Module Federation for building Micro Frontends.
+Native Federation is a "browser-native"  implementation of the successful mental model behind wepback Module Federation for building Micro Frontends and plugin-based solutions.
 It can be **used with any framework and build tool** for implementing **Micro Frontends** and plugin-based architectures.

 ## Features

 - ✅ Mental Model of Module Federation
 - ✅ Future Proof: Independent of build tools like webpack and frameworks
-- ✅ Embraces Import Maps - an emerging browser technology
+- ✅ Embraces Import Maps -- an emerging browser technology -- and EcmaScript modules
 - ✅ Easy to configure
 - ✅ Blazing Fast: The reference implementation not only uses the fast esbuild; it also caches already built shared dependencies (like Angular itself).
 However, as mentioned above, feel free to use it with any other build tool.